estebank/redpen/README.md

 ## Installation and usage

 There are two ways of using this tool.
-If you are only interested in using existing lints, you can install through `cargo` with `cargo install cargo-redpen`.
+If you are only interested in using existing lints, you can install through `cargo` with `cargo install redpen-linter`.
+After that you can invoke `redpen` as if you were invoking `cargo check`.
 You must ensure that the appropriate Rust 1.72 compiler is installed with `rustup toolchain add 1.72.0`, as `redpen` is tightly coupled with a specific compiler version's internal APIs.
 Additionally, you must also add the following to your `Cargo.toml` in the `[dependencies]` section:

 ```
 [dependencies]